hstrekowski/hstrekowski/README.md

 Currently working @ **Net PC**

-I’m learning  **Clean Architecture** and **CQRS** to develop web applications in .NET ecosystem — combining academic knowledge with hands-on projects to turn ideas into reality
+I’m learning  **SCSS** to develop web applications in .NET ecosystem — combining academic knowledge with hands-on projects to turn ideas into reality

 #